What is UNIQ?

 You can find out more and apply by visiting the UNIQ website.

-Applications for 2021 are now closed.
-Details about the 2022 programme will be released soon!
+Applications for 2023 are now closed.
+Details for the 2024 programme will be released later this year.